wearedevx/keystone/docs/README.md

 First thing you should do to join a project is accepting the invitation received by email.

 Then, the best way to fetch files is to have a `.ksconfig` in your project folder.
+This file will indicate keystone what is the project to look for.
 > Most common use case would be to add the .ksconfig in your git project.
 This way it will be distributed to all members.

 If you don't have a `.ksconfig` yet.
 You can run `$ ks init PROJECT_NAME`.
 You will be prompt to choose the name that correspond to your project.